14 Simulation Methods

 \[f(y|\mathbf{x},\theta) = \int h(y|\mathbf{x},\theta,\mathbf{u})g(\mathbf{u})d\mathbf{u}\]

 where \(\mathbf{u}\) is a vector of unobservables with density \(g\).
-If the dimension of \(\mathbf{u}\) is large or \(h\) does not admit a closed-form integral, we can approximate by Monte Carlo integration: draw \(\mathbf{u}^{1},\ldots,\mathbf{u}^{R}\) from \(g\) and compute:
+If we want to evaluate this integral with quadrature methods (Section 2.5.1) then we face a curse of dimensionality.
+When the number of dimensions in \(\mathbf{u}\) is large then the problem is simply intractable.
+One solution is to approximate by Monte Carlo integration: draw \(\mathbf{u}^{1},\ldots,\mathbf{u}^{R}\) from \(g\) and compute:

 \[\hat{f}(y|\mathbf{x},\theta) = \frac{1}{R}\sum_{r=1}^{R}h(y|\mathbf{x},\theta,\mathbf{u}^{r})\]